ajschliewe/RaidManagement/README.md

 Main Characters, dkp, and attendance percentage column are sortable.
 Players will also be able to be grouped by class, Armor ie Plate, chain, leather, silk, and Class Type: Tank, Healer, melee, hybrid.
 Website will also be able to search for previously won items and view who won it, for how much and when did they win it.

+One will have to change the configuration string in the app.config file as it points to an azure database.